kendraio/kendraio-app/docs/workflow/blocks/dialog.rst

 Dialog
 ======

-Launch a modal dialog in which to run an embedded workflow.
+Launch a modal dialog in which to run an embedded Flow.

 Default config
 --------------